 1. Who regulates UST systems?

-The U.S. EPA develops regulations for underground storage tank systems; however, regulatory authority is delegated to individual states.
+The United States Environmental Protection Agency (EPA) develops regulations for underground storage tank systems.
+However, regulatory authority is delegated to individual states.
 Depending on the state, a UST program may have more stringent requirements than the federal regulations.
 Our certifications at this time are for the state of Florida and are under the purview of the Florida Department of Environmental Protection (FLDEP).

-2. What are the responsibilities of a UST owner or operator for employees?
+2. What are the responsibilities of a UST owner/manager or employee?

 4. When do operators need retraining?

-Any Class A or B operator that is found to be out of compliance is required to be retrained within 30 days of the determination of noncompliance.
+Any Class A/B Owner/Manager that is found to be out of compliance is required to be retrained within 30 days of the determination of noncompliance.
 Retraining isn’t required if they take an annual refresher training or if the implementing agency waives the requirement for retraining.